A lot of people get nervous before they go on dates, but, for some of us, it goes way beyond that.

 Instead of getting worried about things that didn’t go very well, remind yourself of all the times you’ve had great experiences.

-Maybe you had some really lovely conversation with people, or you’ve had a few dates that made you feel really confident and sexy.
+Maybe you had some really lovely conversation with people, or you’ve had a few dates that made you feel really confident and attractive.

 These are the things to focus on as you start dating again, and will really help you stop being afraid of dating.